 The urge to move out of your house when the bugs move in can be overwhelming, and if we’re honest and we didn’t know how to deal with them, we’d seriously consider packing our bags and spending a week in a motel while the bug problem was taken care of by professionals.

-If you are besieged by waterbugs, you don’t need to worry about finding the money for a week away or an exterminator, as you can usually take care of the problem yourself.
+If you are besieged by waterbugs, you don’t need to worry about finding the money for a week away or an exterminator, as you can usually take care of the problem yourself, but how do your get rid of waterbugs?

 We’re here to tell you that you an quickly, and simply, serve the waterbugs squatting in your home or your swimming pool their marching papers and send them on their way!